reganto/usernado/README.md

 ## Why Usernado

-I'm using 🌪️ every day.
-I really like it 😍 .
-Besides of all advantages of Tornado, it's not a full-stack framework, and I had to put all the pieces of the puzzle together every day 😩!
-So this is my attempt to follow DRY(Don't Repeat Yourself) principle.
-This is how the Usernado was born.
+- Why not?

+- I like :tornado:

+- For every project I wrote with Tornado, I had to repeat the code for some parts.
+For example, to authenticate users, I had to write repeated code every time.
+So I decided to write an extension to solve my need.

 <!-- Features -->